 In addition to new hire stock options, at least annually, the Compensation Committee considers equity awards for our executive officers.
 These awards may consist of stock options, restricted share units ("RSUs"), performance share units ("PSUs") or performance stock options ("PSOs").
 In August 2023, the Compensation Committee determined it would be appropriate to award PSUs to our Named Executive Officers.
 The Compensation Committee believed that supplemental awards in the form of PSUs would further align our Named Executive Officers' long-term incentive compensation with the interests of our shareholders.
 Specifically, the PSUs will be determined to be granted and to vest based upon achieving at least a majority of corporate objectives as well as exceeding revenue forecasts and/or patient demand forecast for the applicable performance periods.
 Achievement of the corporate, revenue and/or patient demand is at the discretion of the Compensation Committee.
-1/3 of the PSUs were tied to performance during the second half of 2023 and 2/3 of the PSUs are tied to performance during calendar year 2024.
-The following table below reflects the target number of PSUs awarded to each of our Named Executive Officers:
+1/3 of the PSUs were tied to performance during the second half of 2023 and 2/3 of the PSUs are tied to performance during the second half of our Named Executive Officers: